 Assessment and evaluation will be based on the provincial curriculum expectations and the achievement charts.
-For more information on specific course curriculum expectations go to www.edu.gov.on.ca schools is based on the policies and practices described in Growing Success (also available on the above website)
+For more information on specific course curriculum expectations go to www.edu.gov.on.ca As of September 2010, assessment, evaluation, and reporting in Ontario schools is based on the policies and practices described in Growing Success. (also available on the above website)